osmosis-labs/osmosis/tests/localosmosis/README.md

 cd $HOME
 osmosisd export 2> testnet_genesis.json
 ```
-After a while, this will create a file called `testnet_genesis.json` which is a snapshot of the current mainnet state.
+After a while (~15 minutes), this will create a file called `testnet_genesis.json` which is a snapshot of the current mainnet state.

 5. Copy the `testnet_genesis.json` to the localosmosis folder within the osmosis repo